higlass/higlass-python/docs/getting_started.rst

 Saving the view
 ^^^^^^^^^^^^^^^

-The currently visible HiGlass view can be downloaded to a file:
+The currently visible HiGlass dashboard can be downloaded to a file:

 .. code-block:: python

   display.save_as_png('/tmp/my_view.png')

+Not that this function can only be used within a Jupyter notebook and works asynchronously so the saved screenshot will not nessarily be complete immediately after the function finishes executing

 View extent
 -----------